Reps to security agencies: Stop setting vessels with stolen crude oil on fire

-House of Representatives at Tuesday plenary urged the security agencies to desist from setting ablaze vessels laden with stolen crude oil.
+The House of Representatives yesterday at plenary, urged security agencies to desist from setting ablaze vessels laden with stolen crude oil.

-The House also resolved to empanel an d-hoc to investigate the whereabouts of the 150,000 metric tonnes of stolen crude oil ladened in the recently burnt Vessel MT TURA in Escravos River, Warri, Delta State.
+It also resolved to empanel an ad hoc committee to investigate the whereabouts of the 150,000 metric tonnes of stolen crude oil in the recently burnt vessel, MT TURA, in Escravos River, Warri, Delta State.

-The resolution followed the amendment of a motion titled “Need to Discourage the Destruction of Vessels Laden with Stolen Crude Oil with a view to Curbing Environmental Pollution in the Niger Delta Region”, moved by Hon.
-Thomas Ereyitomi.
+The resolution of the House followed the amendment of a motion, titled “Need to Discourage the Destruction of Vessels Laden with Stolen Crude Oil with a view to Curbing Environmental Pollution in the Niger Delta Region”, moved by Thomas Ereyitomi.

-Presenting the motion, Ereyitomi noted the recent reports of interception, arrest and subsequent destruction of vessels laden with stolen crude oil in the Niger Delta region.
+Presenting the motion, Ereyitomi noted the recent reports of interception, arrest and subsequent destruction of vessels laden with stolen crude oil in the Niger Delta.

-According to him, the most recent was the MT TURA II on Friday 7th July, 2023 in the escravos river in Warri South-West Local Government Area, Delta State.
+According to him, the most recent was MT TURA II on Friday, July 7, 2023, in the Escravos river in Warri South-West Local Government Area of Delta State.

-He said that the vessel MT TURA, an 800,000 tonne capacity vessel was at the time of arrest and destruction, laden with about 150,000 metric tonnes of stolen crude oil.
+He said the vessel, with an 800,000 tonne capacity, was at the time of arrest and destruction, ladened with about 150,000 metric tonnes of stolen crude oil.

 “The said vessel was set ablaze by a joint team of Nigeria security forces and representatives of the NNPC Ltd. on 11h July, 2023.